HISTORY OF THE FIRST ONE HUNDRED AND FIFTY YEARS OF THE BAPTIST CHURCH BOVEY TRACEY

 Baptist Church Meeting House

 Where did the Baptist community meet?
-The first evidence, as mentioned above, is in the Borough rental of 1756.
-Those owing rent on Number 47 in the rent roll were the ‘feoffees at the meeting house’, and the rent was 6d per annum.
+The first evidence, as mentioned above is in a conveyance of 1710 followed by the Borough rental of 1756.
+In the latter those owing rent on Number 47 in the rent roll were the ‘feoffees at the meeting house’, and the rent was 6d per annum.
 This was a comparatively low rent.
 The site of this Meeting house was between Francis Coniam’s barn and courtlage and Mr Richard Ford’ house ‘formerly the Lamb Inn’.
 By the time of the 1761 rent the latter was described as ‘formerly the Union Inn’.
 The Lamb/Union Inn was where the Cromwell Arms is now, not far from the current Baptist Church.

 There is also an indenture of 1800 referring to a transcription of an indenture of December 1772.
 These documents confirm that land had been obtained by 1772 and was leased to Rev Joseph Lee Sprague in 1800 so that he could celebrate divine service for a congregation of certain dissenters.
 This land was held by Henry Weymouth of the city of Exeter and John Jackson a gentleman of Bovey Tracey, they and others held it in trust as it had been conveyed to them for the purpose of erecting or keeping a meeting house.
 This was for,